pop-team/pop-win/SPECIFICATIONS.md

 - **struct PublishMessage**

 The messages can contain the following fields:
-- **MeasurementType**: An enum that specifies the type of measurement: temperature, vibration, humidity, ...
+- **measurementType**: An enum that specifies the type of measurement: temperature, vibration, humidity, ...
-- **MeasurementUnit**: An enum that specifies the measurement unit: Celsius, seconds, meters, ...
+- **measurementUnit**: An enum that specifies the measurement unit: Celsius, seconds, meters, ...
-- **PublicationType**: An enum that specifies the type of publication: e.g. led
+- **publicationType**: An enum that specifies the type of publication: e.g. led
-- **ID**             : The id of the sender
+- **id**             : The id of the sender
-- **DataType**       : An enum that specifies the type of the data: double, int or string
+- **dataType**       : An enum that specifies the type of the data: double, int or string
 - **data**           : A buffer of character (of size BUFFERDATASIZE=64) that contains the data.
-For compatibility between systems integers and floats are printed to this buffer and not stored as bit value.
+For compatibility between systems, integers and floats are printed to this buffer and not stored as bit value.
+- **dataSize**       : A buffer of character (of size BUFFERDATASIZE=64) that contains the location data.
+For compatibility between systems, location strings are printed to this buffer.
+- **location**       : The size of the location data in characters
-- **DataSize**       : The size of the above data in characters
+- **locationSize**   : The size of the location data in characters

 #### Notification message